 Collagen contains two key amino acids that have shown the ability to repair damaged gut lining: glycine and proline.

 Glycine especially has been widely studied for its ability to repair a variety of stomach disorders.

 Adding collagen to your morning coffee gives your gut some nourishment to start the day — before you have the chance to assault it with junk food.

-5. Collagen stabilizes appetite and hunger levels.
+Collagen may help stabilize appetite and hunger levels.

 Studies like this one in Eating and Weight Disorders demonstrate that collagen (a.k.a. gelatin) helps stabilize appetite levels and reduce hunger.

 If you are on a weight loss regimen, or just watching your caloric intake, adding collagen to your morning coffee is a great way to ward off cravings.

 Both caffeine and collagen act as appetite suppressants.

 (BONUS) Reason #6 ...
 It’s an easy way to create a healthy daily habit to support overall joint and muscle function.